MoHampton/100-days-of-Code2/log.md

 **Today's Progress**: SharePoint Framework Intro Module 1 Section 4

 **Thoughts** Short day on coding today.
-Attempted to set up the SPFX environment on a new computer to code a new web part but had to settle on completing a module due to time contraints.
+Attempted to set up the SPFX environment on a new computer to code a new web part but had to settle on completing a module due to time constraints.

 **Work:** [SharePoint Framework Youtube Video](https://www.youtube.com/watch?v=YqMh78I_NiA)